 Attending Plymouth University provided some of the best years of my life!
 I chose the course for its practical hands on approach and diverse range of technologies explored.

 I am a dedicated and hard-working individual with eagerness to learn, work and develop new skills.
-I studied Digital Art & Technology at Plymouth University, and have gone on to work in a range of industries and roles, ranging from interaction design to video production to software development and UX design.
-I am always interested in new opportunities to further my skillset and progress in an exciting industry.
+Having just completed my final year studying Digital Art & Technology at Plymouth University, I am currently seeking postgraduate opportunities with a cutting edge business to broaden and develop skillsets to further my career in an exciting industry.

 Please see link below for my CV.